Charles-500/animal_complaints_project/README.md

 3. Cleaning Process and Code
-    - Data Gathering
+    - Data Gathering (process outlined in project_summary notebook in report folder)
-    - Data Compiling
+    - Data Compiling (process outlined in project_summary notebook in report folder)
-    - Data Cleaning
+    - Data Cleaning (code used can be seen in the cleaning_inc_initial_analysis notebook in the code folder)
-    - Analysis Preparation
+    - Analysis Preparation (code used can be seen in the analysis_workings notebook folder in the code folder)

 4. Results - Questions and Analysis